keeper013/Oasis.MicroService/README.md

 - CorsConfiguration, this class helps to configure cors for the web API, the way to use it is in the demo code and commented out (considering it's not useful for the demonstration itself).
 - SwaggerConfiguration, is the supporting class to configure swagger for the web API, it simply wraps a little of swagger related code defaulted generated when createing the web API, to make the code a little neater.
 - JwtConfiguration, this class helps to configure the web API to allow Jwt authentication.
 It's quite troublesome to distribute Jwt and relevant certificates, so the usage of this class will not documented for now.
 The class may be removed from *Oasis.MicroService* in the future.
+## Considerations
+- Different microservices may depend on the same packages, sometimes with different versions.
+So it's highly recommended that all dependency dlls are strong named, or else there will be assembly version conflicts among the microservices deployed under the same host.